 Missing medication doses is dangerous for seniors

-We explain why your older adult would need extra medicine and how to build up an emergency supply without spending any money.
+We explain why seniors might want to keep extra medicine on hand and how to build up an emergency supply without spending additional money.

 Common situations that prevent on-time prescription refills:

-- The pharmacy is out of stock of that medication
+- The pharmacy is temporarily out of stock of that medication.

-- There’s a glitch in the system and insurance won’t cover the pills until things get straightened out…in 2 weeks
+- There’s a glitch in the system and insurance won’t cover the medication until things get straightened out…in days or weeks.

-The best part is, it won’t cost extra to build up a backup medication supply and you won’t have to convince doctors to write another prescription.
+Fortunately, it shouldn’t cost extra to build up a backup medication supply and you won’t have to convince doctors to write additional prescriptions.

-To keep medication fresh, it’s a good idea to occasionally use the extra pills and replace the backup supply with new pills.
+To keep medication from expiring, you may want to occasionally use the extra (older) medicine and replenish the backup supply from recent refills.

 Recommended for you: